awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 2019-01-31 16:40:27  * Running on http://127.0.0.1:3000/ (Press CTRL+C to quit)
 ```

-Open a browser and enter the following\.
+Open a browser and enter the following:

 ```
 http://127.0.0.1:3000/hello
 ```

-This show output from your function\.
+This will output a response simillar to the following:

 ```
 {"message": "hello world", "location": "72.21.198.66"}